docker/buildx/docs/reference/buildx_bake.md

 Bake is a high-level build command.
 Each specified target will run in parallel as part of the build.

-### `-f, --file FILE`

-Specifies the bake definition file.
-The file can be a Docker Compose, JSON or HCL file.
-If multiple files are specified they are all read and configurations are combined.
-By default, if no files are specified, the following are parsed:
+## Examples

+### Specify a build definition file (-f, --file)

+By default, `buildx bake` looks for build definition files in the current directory, the following are parsed:

 - `docker-compose.yml`
 - `docker-compose.yaml`